Skip to main content

 The Science Behind Art and Stress Relief

 • Making art lowers cortisol levels, the body's primary stress hormone.
 This biological response explains why visual creativity supports stress recovery.
 It triggers the brain's relaxation response, which slows your heart rate and eases tension.
-This process is a core mechanism of art therapy for stress reduction.
+These same principles apply to many stress management and relaxation methods — such as breathing exercises and meditation — that calm the nervous system and help the body recover from chronic stress.
+Art simply provides a creative pathway to achieve the same balance.

 • Engaging in art promotes mindfulness by pulling your focus to the present and away from your worries.
 This focused state is a foundational element of art therapy and stress management and a core principle of expressive arts therapy, providing a mental break from cyclical anxious thoughts.